Lindenhof: Zurich's Top Free Viewpoint & Sunset Hangout Spot

 Discover and book the best Tours, Activities, Events, and more in Lindenhof.
 Plan your holiday, find top-rated attractions, and enjoy unforgettable travel experiences with Holidays.City.

-Can I walk up to the Lindenhof viewpoint from the main train station?
+Can I reach Lindenhof on foot from the main train station?